-Discover, experience and enjoy the places that have shaped our nation and created our stories.
+Discover, experience and enjoy the places that have shaped New Zealand and created our stories.

 Māngungu Mission, Northland | Grant Sheehan

 Nau mai, haere mai ki te kaupapa o Tohu Whenua.

 Tohu Whenua are the places that have shaped Aotearoa New Zealand.
 Located in stunning landscapes and rich with stories, they offer some of our best heritage experiences.

 Walk in the footsteps of extraordinary and ordinary New Zealanders and hear about the deeds, struggles, triumphs and innovations that make us who we are.

 With Tohu Whenua as your guide, journey to some of our most important landmarks and immerse yourself in our unique and diverse history.

 Sites chosen as Tohu Whenua are places that have shaped our nation and created our defining stories.
 Together they form a network of Aotearoa New Zealand’s best heritage experiences, to make it easy for visitors to find the places where they can connect with our past and the stories that define our identity.